Aerial photo of Brooklyn Navy Yard. Photo courtesy Brooklyn Navy Yard Development Corporation.

 The Brooklyn Grange farm, atop Building 3 in the Brooklyn Navy Yard

 When the five developments are completed, the Brooklyn Navy Yard will be faced with a new challenge, having run out of buildings it inherited from the Navy to reactivate.
 “That means that there’s a natural cap on growth of jobs here,” says Ehrenberg, “unless we can start building new construction.
 But building new construction for manufacturing companies has its real challenges.”
 An early glimpse of how portions of the master plan might be implemented in the future is the construction of Dock 72, which was outsourced through a ground lease to Boston Properties and Rudin Management.
-“We’re not the right developers” for that type of market-rate development, admits Ehrenberg, but “our theory is that the kind of cross-over companies, part tech, part hardware, part design, will be well-served by close to the kinds of companies in the Navy Yard.”
+“We’re not the right developers” for that type of market-rate development, admits Ehrenberg, but “our theory is that the kind of cross-over companies, part tech, part hardware, part design, will be well-served by being close to the kinds of companies in the Navy Yard.”
 That being said, the type of buildings envisioned for its expansion are going to be in line with the type of spaces the Navy Yard is already known for – affordable, manufacturing spaces – combined with efforts on the ground floor to open up the Navy Yard to the greater surrounding community, akin to Building 77.

 Photo courtesy Brooklyn Navy Yard Development Corporation.